West Sixth Street Historic District

 The West Sixth Street Historic District is a national historic district that is located in Erie, Erie County, Pennsylvania.

 It was added to the National Register of Historic Places in 1984.

 History and architectural features

 This district encompasses one hundred contributing buildings that were built between 1821 and 1930, with most built after 1883.
 They are primarily high-style residences that were erected along "Millionaires Row."
 Designed in a variety of popular architectural styles, including Eclectic Victorian, Second Empire, and Tudor Revival, notable non-residential buildings include the Erie County Courthouse.
 Also located in the district but separately listed are the Charles Manning Reed Mansion, the John Hill House and the Watson-Curtze Mansion.

-It was added to the National Register of Historic Places in 1984.